BetterWayElectronics/ps4-nor-validator/README.md

 		If you have this error (or SU-37553-3) but my program tells you that there is no corruption, you need to replace the actual NOR IC itself and reflash it.
 		Another option is to wipe the flash entirely with FF or 00 and re-read it and THEN reflash your original valid dump.
 Do not just use the default wipe+flash option in your software.

-	4 - Swap CoreOS 0 & CoreOS 1 (& Patch Southbridge/CoreOS Flags)
+	4 - Patch & Switch CoreOS + Southbridge Slots

-		Allows for swapping of the CoreOS to aid in either downgrading or repairing LoadBIOS errors.
-Must not be used on an original or unpatched Syscon chip.
+		Allows for switching of the CoreOS and or Southbridge slots to aid in either downgrading or repairing LoadBios/No Beep errors.
+Must not be used on an unpatched Syscon chip.
 		Header patches are provided but you can also insert your own.
 This is because some patches may not work, you may need to apply multiple until it works.
 		Note that Syscon patching will be released in the next version of this program.

-			1. Swap & Patch CoreOS 0 & 1 + Patch CoreOS Header
+			1. Patch Southbridge Flag & CoreOS Header
-			2. Swap & Patch CoreOS 0 & 1 Only (Experimental)
+			2. CoreOS Header Only
-			3. Patch CoreOS Header Only
+			3. Southbridge Header Only

 	5 - Enable/Disable/Toggle 8 System Flags